thomasjohncole/deepwork2/README.md

 - [ ] Deploy a demo of this app to Python Anywhere, Heroku, etc.
 - [ ] Make month links autogenerate based on what is in the db
 - [ ] Add an about page
+- [ ] Error processing for Add day page, can use WTForms here